dad98253/maxmindtest/README.md

    default: "GeoLite2-Country-Locations-en.csv"
 3) The Maxmind country block csv file<br>
    default: "GeoLite2-Country-Blocks-IPv4.csv"
-4) The iso country code for the country to filter on<br>
+4) The two letter iso country code for the country to filter on<br>
    default: "CN" (China)
 5) The format of the output file: 1 -> csv format similar the the input with iso code added, 2 -> iptables output, 3 -> ufw output, 4 -> BSD pf table output<br>
    default: csv format